simplygina/simplygina/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Geospatial+Analyst;Remote+Sensing+Analyst;GIS+Consultant)](https://git.io/typing-svg)
 #

-🛰️ Geospatial Scientist & WebGIS Developer exploring the intersection of maps, machines, and meaningful insights
-🎓 MSc in Satellite Data Science, University of Leicester | BSc in Computer Science, University of Mkar 🌍 Passionate about geospatial tech, remote sensing, and all things Earth Observation I analyse satellite imagery and spatial data to uncover insights that support sustainability, urban resilience, and smarter decision-making
-🤖 Currently diving deep into Agentic AI and how it can revolutionize geospatial applications
-🌱 #learninginpublic through projects, research, and experiments in spatial science

 🌍 Geospatial Data Scientist | Specialising in GIS, Remote Sensing & Environmental Monitoring

-🎓 MSc in Satellite Data Science, University of Leicester | BSc in Computer Science, University of Mkar 🛰️ I analyse satellite imagery and spatial data to uncover insights that support sustainability, urban resilience, and smarter decision-making
+🎓 MSc in Satellite Data Science, University of Leicester | BSc in Computer Science, University of Mkar

+🛰️ I analyse satellite imagery and spatial data to uncover insights that support sustainability, urban resilience, and smarter decision-making

-💡  Passionate about Earth Observation, data storytelling, and building impactful geospatial solutions 🤝 Keen on collaboration, data storytelling, and contributing to meaningful geospatial projects 📈 Currently exploring how AI and automation can transform geospatial analysis.
+💡  Passionate about Earth Observation, data storytelling, and building impactful geospatial solutions

+🤝 Keen on collaboration, data storytelling, and contributing to meaningful geospatial projects

+📈 Currently exploring how AI and automation can transform geospatial analysis.

 ⚡ Fun fact: My love for mathematics led me to computer science, which sparked my curiosity in data, and that path brought me into the fascinating world of geospatial science.